 When the game is about to commence the Umpire will wave to the scorers and you should acknowledge by returning this wave.
-The innings commences when the opening bowler commences their run up.
+The innings commences when the bowler's end umpire calls "Play" or if this can't be heard, when the opening bowler commences their run up.